Americans turning to installment apps Klarna, Affirm to buy groceries

 Using Affirm at Wegmans and Whole Foods has become a helpful budgeting tool.

-“When I do buy now, pay later, it mitigates the stress of trying to figure out if I can afford it,” said Dietz, 34, who lives in Armonk, N.Y.
+“When I do buy now, pay later, it mitigates the stress of trying to figure out if I can afford it,” said Dietz, 34, who lives in Armonk, New York.

 About 1 in 8 consumers in the Fed’s survey used a BNPL service in the last 12 months, up slightly from 10% the year before.